video clip: behind-the-scenes during photo session w/ Ulorin Vex

 The topic of the presentation was – Direction and Quality of Light – and it is based on the material in my new book.
 I do think this presentation was solid, and going by the stream of questions, very well received.
 So thank you for being there and participating.

 Amsterdam – a short travelogue shot and edited on the iPad 3

-Visiting Amsterdam for a few days with my daughter, I decided to see how well it would work to shoot and edit a video clip on the iPad 3.
+While isiting Amsterdam for a few days with my daughter, I decided to see how well it would work to shoot and edit a video clip on the iPad 3.
 In fact, do it all on just the iPad 3.

 Even though I had my Nikon D4 (B&H) with me – a camera which is far more suited to shooting video – I decided that it might be fun to shoot and edit on the same device.
 While I could’ve shot the video footage more easily on my iPhone 4s than the clumsily large iPad, I wanted to edit on the same device, and the iPad offers a lot more real estate when you edit the clips in iMovie.